 The TRANS-SAVOIE 50/50 is a 6-day point-to-point Enduro Aventure.
-It’s not a race.
-There’ll be no overall podium and no official daily ranking.
-The focus with 50/50 is in discovering and enjoying your ultimate Alpine trails, scenery and adventure, together with a group of like-minded individuals from all parts of the globe.
+There’ll be no overall podium and no official time-based daily rankings.
+The focus with 50/50 is in discovering and enjoying some very special Alpine trails & scenery, together with a small group of like-minded individuals from all parts of the globe.

 That said, when world-class singletrack points downhill in chunks of 1000m vertical descent at a time, there’s probably going to be more than a hint of rivalry between riding buddies and fellow mountain bikers.
 But with 50/50, this is not our primary goal.
 We aware acutely aware of our limited privilege to even be allowed access to such a pristine natural environment in the first place; one which we must share respectfully with others..or as mountain bikers, risk losing that privilege forever.

 Ridden or uplifted sections between timed stages (Liaisons) are not timed and your order of start/finish each day is generally free-order (you start and finish each section at your leisure, within a given time window.